OS-SiGNas/movies-api/README.md

 const modules: Modules = [users,notes, saludo, poke, otherRouterObject];
 ```

-## 5 - in the folder src/modules/share are the classes objects or functions shared by all the modules, such as the HttpResponse class or the ValidadorSchemas.
+### 5 - In the folder src/modules/share are the classes objects or functions shared by all the modules, such as the HttpResponse class or the ValidadorSchemas.

-## 7 - The model for user it's in src/modules/users/UserModel, you need create any user in your DB like this:
+### 6 - The model for user it's in src/modules/users/UserModel, you need create any user in your DB like this:

 ```
 {